TL;DR

 Congress will now schedule hearings in the Senate Judiciary Committee, where senators will question Blanche on his qualifications and policy views.
 A committee vote will follow, leading to a full Senate confirmation vote.
 The timeline for these steps is not yet confirmed but is expected within the coming weeks.

-AI for Lawyers: Court-Safe Workflows for Research, Drafting, and Compliance
+Mastering AI Tools for Lawyers: Practical AI Workflows for Legal Research, Drafting, and Case Strategy

 As an affiliate, we earn on qualifying purchases.